 Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide

-In today's world, Authentication is an important part of web applications as it ensures that only authorized people can access specific resources or perform specific actions.
-It helps us to protect our sensitive data and maintain user privacy.
+In today’s web applications, authentication plays a critical role.
+It ensures that only authorized users can access specific resources or perform certain actions.
+As a result, authentication helps protect sensitive data and maintain user privacy.

-Just like how your password makes sure your online accounts are only yours.
+Just like a password ensures that your online accounts remain yours.

-So, let's dive into a step-by-step guide to adding authentication to your Next.js project using Auth.js (NextAuth.js is becoming Auth.js !).
+So, let’s walk through a step-by-step guide to adding authentication to a Next.js project using Auth.js, which now powers what was previously known as NextAuth.js.

 Prerequisites